 The ideal way to way to clean diamond jewellery is to have it professionally cleaned in an ultrasonic and then steam cleaned.
 Linneys offers this service free of charge for jewellery bought from one of our stores.
 The difference is remarkable and your jewellery will look like new after a through professional clean.

 Coloured stones require additional care to ensure that you get many years of enjoyment from their natural beauty.
 Each coloured stone has a unique set of characteristics and caring methods vary between each stone.
 We recommend that you have your coloured stone jewellery professionally inspected and cleaned every 6 - 12 months.
 Most coloured stone jewellery can be cleaned at home gently with warm water and a mild detergent, then using a soft brush to dislodge residue.
 The jewellery should then be rinsed in clean water and dried with a soft cloth.
-Emeralds are particularly soft and need to be cleaned carefully.
+Emeralds and opals are particularly soft and need to be cleaned carefully.

 There are many ways of cleaning the precious metals in your jewellery.
 We recommend that you use a jewellery cleaning cloth to vigorously rub your jewellery until it shines.

 Oxidisation can be removed by placing a few drops of ammonia in a cup of warm water and immersing the metal in this solution for up to fifteen minutes.